 top of page

-• Half-life is a term used in nuclear physics and chemistry to describe the time it takes for half of the atoms in a radioactive sample to decay.
+• Half-life, denoted by 't₁/₂', is the time required for half of the atoms in a radioactive sample to decay.

-• When a radioactive nucleus decays, it transforms into another element or a different isotope of the same element, emitting ionizing radiation in the process.
+• When a radioactive nucleus decays, it transforms into another element or isotope, emitting ionizing radiation.

-• The half-life of a radioactive isotope is constant and does not depend on the amount of the substance, temperature, pressure, or any other external factors.
+• The half-life of a radioactive isotope is constant and is not affected by external factors such as the amount of substance, temperature, or pressure.

-• This means that after each half-life, the number of radioactive nuclei remaining in the sample will be reduced by half.
+• After each half-life, the number of radioactive nuclei in the sample is reduced by half.

-• For example, if a sample contains 1,000 radioactive atoms with a half-life of 1 hour, after 1 hour, there will be approximately 500 radioactive atoms remaining.
+• For example, if a sample has 1,000 radioactive atoms with a half-life of 1 hour, it will have:

 Related Posts